-Looking for a sparkling probiotic beverage that’s easy to make at home?
+Looking for a sparkling probiotic beverage that’s easy to make?
 Try homemade ginger beer!
-It’s sweet, spicy and refreshing; perfect for a hot sunny afternoon.
-Made with real ginger, it’s also good for soothing an upset stomach.
+It’s sweet, spicy, and refreshing.
+Since it’s made with real ginger, it’s also good for soothing an upset stomach.

 Ginger beer or ginger ale?